-If you wish to enter a career path take time to study others that have gone ahead of you in the field, what they’ve done, how they got to where they are.
+If you wish to enter a career path take time to study others that have gone ahead of you in the field, what they’ve done, and how they got to where they are.
 You’ll see some pointers about tangible next steps to take.
-Rearrange your CV, get new skills and by all means keep adding value to yourself.
+Rearrange your CV, get new skills or certifications, and by all means, keep adding value to yourself.

 Refuse to be idle

-Learning a new course, getting a small time job, freelancing or helping with the family business are some things you can do to keep body and mind in shape while chasing your goals.
+Learning a new course, getting a small-time job, freelancing, or helping with the family business are some things you can do to keep your body and mind in shape while chasing your goals.